-A must see attraction which should be included in any Bucharest City Guide is the House of the Free Press.
-A monument which is impressive through its architecture and history as well.
+A must-see attraction that should be included in any Bucharest City Guide is the House of the Free Press.
+A monument that is impressive through its architecture and history as well.

-Here are the main information you need to know about this building:
+Here is the main information you need to know about this building:

 1. The Site Where It Was Built

 If you’d go back in time to 1905 on the site of what is now the House of Free Press, you’d find a horse racing track.
 The track was built by Romania’s King Carol I and was the main entertainment point.

 Then under the communist regime, a third of the track was removed in 1950 when the first wing of the building was built.
 The whole racetrack was closed in 1960, by an order of Gheorghe Gheorghiu-Dej who was governing Romania at the time.

 During the Communist era in Romania the main, and for many the only, newspaper was Scanteia (“The Spark”).
 In 1948, the communist party considered creating a large-scale printing house, which is now included in a Bucharest city guide.